 I decided to return to Sitakund with a local who could act as my translator.
 I hoped that once there we could just improvise and find our way in, one way or the other.

 At the front gates my guide fanatically tried to talk his way into some of the yards, but the doors were kept firmly closed.
 But then we found a small alley between two yards, miraculously leading straight towards the beach.
 As crazy as it seems, and despite the strong security measures, we could just walk directly into one of the yards.
 Bingo.

-At that exact moment a column of workers was dragging a heavy steel winch cable through the thick mud towards a bulk carrier.
+At that exact moment a column of workers was dragging a heavy steel winch cable through the thick mud towards a tanker.
 Others were preparing a pulley, carrying it barefoot over the beach littered with empty gas canisters and sharp scrap metal pieces.

 At some point I was attracting so much attention that a guard came up to us, not sure about what to do.
 My guide thought it was better to move on.
 I had seen more than most others ever will, so we went.